 A stream of particles from the Sun stretches beyond the outer planets.

 Measurements made by the 1962 Mariner 2 spacecraft confirmed the presence of solar wind, a stream of particles from the Sun that stretches far beyond the outer planets.
 The Earth's magnetic field fights a constant battle against the solar wind's atmosphere eroding effects.

 Sir Patrick Moore's guests discuss Saturn's magnetic field and storms.

 Sir Patrick Moore spoke to his guests, Professor John Zarnecki from the Open University and Professor Michele Dougherty from Imperial College, about Saturn's core, magnetic field and storms shortly after the Cassini-Huygens probe reached the ringed planet in 2004.

-The solar wind creates the heliosphere, an enormous bubble in the interstellar medium that surrounds the Solar System.
+The solar wind is supersonic relative to the speed of sound within it, and this creates the heliosphere, an enormous bubble-like shockwave in the interstellar medium that surrounds the Solar System.
 Other related phenomena include geomagnetic storms that can knock out power grids on Earth, the aurora (northern and southern lights), and the plasma tails of comets that always point away from the Sun.